General Questions

 GIX will initially be a dual listing venue, meaning that a company must be listed on another exchange to qualify to list on our exchange.
 In the future, we plan to offer companies the option to use GIX as their primary listing venue for ordinary equity shares and/or other classes of equity securities.

-Listing on GIX will verify and validate companies' commitment to environmental goals, thereby making GIX-listed issuers a more attractive investment for sustainability-conscious investors.
-It also provides a unique benefit for firms seeking sustainable earmarked funds (better branding, ease of raising funds, and the potential for better stock performance).
+Dual-listing makes issuers a more attractive investment for sustainability-conscious investors.
+It also provides a unique benefit for firms seeking sustainable earmarked funds (new/better branding opportunities, potential reduced cost of capital, and the potential for better stock performance).

-The listing fee for a company to join and list on GIX will be in line with other major exchanges.
-For a company to be listed, it must also meet and maintain the Exchange's green governance criteria.
-Failure to comply with exchange rules and regulations may result in delisting from the Exchange.
+The dual-listing fee for a company to join and list on GIX will be in line with other major exchanges.
+GIX listing fees will be based on the market cap of the company.
+For a company to be listed, it must also meet and maintain the Exchange's listing and governance criteria.

 Investor Questions

-Once approved, GIX will provide the best of all worlds for sustainable traders: competitive trading fees and liquidity, NMS compatibility, and the ability to access reliable information about companies’ commitment to sustainability.
+GIX will provide competitive trading fees and liquidity, NMS compatibility, and the ability to access reliable information about companies’ commitment to sustainability.
 In addition, a portion of all trading proceeds will go to GIX’s Return to Green program, which will fund sustainability efforts by organizations on the front lines of sustainability.

 The trading fees for GIX will be in line with other major exchanges.
 Fees are subject to SEC review, and will be announced once we have received approval of our Exchange application from the SEC.